 - These are not targets, it’s best to eat less than this if you can!

 Do you think this sounds a lot?
 Well think again when you can eat half of this just in a bowl of cereal at breakfast!!

 Don’t worry, it doesn’t have to be this way.
-You just need to know the good, the bad and the ugly when it comes to cereals, so you can make healthier choices!
+You can use the traffic light label on the cereal box to help you make healthier choices!

-If you see a cereal you love that’s not healthy, then that’s ok, you just need to remember to eat it as an occassional treat, not everyday-just like sweets and chocolates!
+If you see a cereal you love that’s not as healthy, then that’s ok, you just need to remember to eat it occasionally, not everyday-just like sweets and chocolates!

 Obviously, I can’t list all cereals, so if your usual cereal isn’t on here, you could try scanning it with the ‘Be Food Smart-Change for Life’ app.
 This shows you sugar, salt and fat in foods like this:

-It’s great fun, and really easy to use the traffic lights to know if something is good for you!
+It’s great fun and really easy to use the traffic lights to know if something is good for you!
+Here’s some examples:-